RWB Porsche: The Rauh-Welt Begriff Story

 Akira Nakai: The Man Behind RWB

 Nakai-san has become a genuine icon.
-Documentaries, magazine features, and a constant stream of social media have made him one of the most recognizable figures in modern car culture, yet he still personally builds the signature cars that carry the RWB name.
+Documentaries, magazine features, and a constant stream of social media have made him one of the most recognizable figures in modern car culture.
+He still personally builds every signature car that carries the RWB name.
 That hands-on approach is the entire point of the brand.

 Commissioning an RWB is not like ordering parts from a catalog.
 You buy the kit, and Nakai-san comes to you.
 The build itself is part performance, part craft, and it is what turns a donor 911 into a real Rauh-Welt Begriff car.